yiiameeMich/multilinguist/README.md

-# Nuxt MultiLinguist module
+# Nuxt Multilinguist module

 Multilinguist is a simple but smoothly working module for easy and seamless localization implementation for Nuxt applications.

 ## Key Features